I'm Honey!

 But ask yourself, “Were they really negative?”

-Thinking Positive About Your Past Gives You An Enriched Present
+Thinking Positive About Your Past Gives You A Positive Outlook on the Present

 I had an epiphany, a sudden insight into how one should see one’s past.
 It struck a profound chord in me like a full-blown Rachmaninoff Symphony!
 From that day forward, I knew I would always be visible, most importantly to myself.